 Because if it’s just a lack of moral uprightness the answer to these questions is very evident.
 However, if it’s the byproduct of a divided mind, then the confusion and frustration these men and women experience makes perfect sense.

 Understand that the human brain is a collection of parts that ideally work together as one synchronized unit.
 The key word there being “ideally.”
-But what happens due to past pain, trauma, and neglect our brains can gradually become undivided.
+But what happens due to past pain, trauma, and neglect is that our brains can gradually become divided.
 In other words, our parts stop working together and at times even work against each other.

 So when we face emotional challenges or threats, the primitive part of our brain tries to control the situation by any means necessary while the other part tries to reconcile our emotions and decisions with the value systems we have in place.
 And when the brain is unhealthy and divided, most of the time the more primitive side will win that battle, leaving you with that feeling of being out of control.